holo-routing/yang-rs/README.md

 * Automatic resource management
 * Zero-cost abstractions

+## Feature flags
+By default, yang2-rs uses pre-generated FFI bindings and uses dynamic linking to load libyang2.
+The following feature flags, however, can be used to change that behavior:
+* **bundled**: instructs cargo to download and build libyang2 from the sources.
+The resulting objects are grouped into a static archive linked to this crate.
+This feature can be used when having a libyang2 dynamic link dependency isn't desirable.
+  * Additional build requirements: *cc 1.0*, *cmake 0.1*, a C compiler and CMake.
+* **use_bindgen**: generate new C FFI bindings dynamically instead of using the pre-generated ones.
+Useful when updating this crate to use newer libyang2 versions.
+  * Additional build requirements: *bindgen 0.55.0*

 ## Example

 A basic example that parses and validates JSON instance data, and then converts